docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

 Full-text search allows all messages to be indexed, so that mail clients can quickly and efficiently search messages by their full text content.
 Dovecot supports a variety of community supported [FTS indexing backends](https://doc.dovecot.org/configuration_manual/fts/).

-Docker-mailserver comes pre-installed with two plugins that can be enabled with a dovecot config file.
+`docker-mailserver` comes pre-installed with two plugins that can be enabled with a dovecot config file.

 Please be aware that indexing consumes memory and takes up additional disk space.